nicolas-raoul/EdgeVibe/README.md

     * **HTML Tab:** Inspect the raw, unescaped HTML/JS source code.
     * **Errors Tab:** A built-in JavaScript console logger that catches and displays any runtime errors within your generated app, complete with a notification badge.
 * **Save & Open:** Save generated webapps to your device storage.
 Gemini Nano automatically suggests a concise, relevant name based on your prompt.
 Reopen your saved webapps instantly without regenerating.

+Limitations:
+- Local models cannot generate long code, their output gets truncated after a certain number of tokens.
+This restricts the complexity of applications that can be generated.
+- Local models have limited "intelligence", and often make silly coding mistakes.
+When that happens, add hints to the prompt and try again.

 ## 🛠️ Technical Stack